// guide

 It can be useful to know what files take a long time to format as you may consider skipping them.
 To see this information, use the following command:

-dprint output-format-times
+dprint format-times

 Example output: